-The question now becomes whether the property of steering in a general (or say mixed) state can be perfectly cloned.
-We show that a perfect cloning exists if and only if for the original states of the form
+The question now becomes whether the quantum steering in a general (or say mixed) state can be perfectly cloned.
+We show that a perfect cloning exists if and only if the original states is of the following form: